A Look at the Celo White Paper

 To encourage long-term holding of Celo Gold and to ensure that the reserve remains healthy, there’s a variable fee on Celo Gold transactions that goes to bolstering the reserve.
 The rate is based on the reserve ratio, which is defined as the value of the reserve with respect of the value (e.g. cUSD) to be stabilized — the lower the reserve ratio, the higher the transfer fee.
 In addition, if the reserve ratio is below target level, a substantial part of the block reward minted by the network gets allocated to the reserve.

-An analysis of the stability characteristics can be found in the Stability whitepaper.
-In addition, future blog posts will dive into the technical details and analysis of the stability protocol.
+A description of how the price stability protocol works in detail can be found in this blog post and an analysis of the stability characteristics can be found in the Stability whitepaper.
+In addition, future blog posts will dive into technical details and analysis of the stability protocol.

 Family of Stablecoins